irvinecubesat/irvine-01-sw/README.md

 ```
 sudo apt-get install lib32z1 lib32ncurses5 lib32bz2-1.0
 ```
-Note: The above instructions did not work for me on 64bit Kubuntu 16.10.
-If you run into errors about apt-get being unable to locate the packages, follow these instructions instead
+Note: The above instructions did not work for 64bit Kubuntu 16.10 (which at the moment is not a supported build host OS).
+If you run into errors about apt-get being unable to locate the packages in the future, follow these instructions instead
 ```
 sudo dpkg --add-architecture i386